HyperChiicken/Cloud_Motion_Vector_Sensor_System/README.md

 # Cloud_Motion_Vector_Sensor_System

 This repository contains the MATLAB scripts used to get the cloud motion vector.
-There more functions used for test and verifications to be added... maybe.
+There are more functions used for testing, data wrangling, and verfication of results.
+To be added... maybe.